otabuzzman/otabuzzman.com/content/posts/tornado-java-1/index.md

 There is virtually no difference in execution times on an NVIDIA GPU, the only accelerator supported by both PJ2 and TornadoVM, and so it's not really a surprise.

-The main difference for me is the time it took to implement both variants.
+For me, the main difference is the time required to implement both variants.
 It took several months for PJ2, but only a few weeks for TornadoVM.
 In addition, the TornadoVM version runs on various accelerators without any additional effort.